Skip to Content (Press Enter)

 Importance of Naloxone Kits

-“This is an epidemic that crosses across all classes and ages and affects many families,” Stephens said.
+“This is an epidemic that crosses all classes and ages and affects many families,” Stephens said.
 “Without these kits, it is very likely all of these people would have died.”

 So far, hundreds of lives in various Arkansas counties have been saved because first responders now have access to kits.
 Naloxone Kit